Shylie/eso2d/dependencies_setup.md

 ﻿# Depenencies Setup

 This project depends on [BearLibTerminal](http://foo.wyrd.name/en:bearlibterminal) and [dylib](https://github.com/martin-olivier/dylib).
-Dylib is included a git submodule, but BearLibTerminal should be downloaded manually.
+Dylib is included as a git submodule, but BearLibTerminal should be downloaded manually.

 Set up the dependencies folder as follows:
 ```